jamie-gillett/biscuit-bot/README.md

 # biscuit bot
 Auto-clicker bot made for [Cookie Clicker](https://orteil.dashnet.org/cookieclicker/).

-When it's running press '\[' to toggle the auto-clicker on and off or '\]' to terminate the program.
+Run the bikibot.py script.
+When it's running press '\[' to toggle the auto-clicker on and off, or Esc to terminate the program.

 ## Purpose
 Just a fun little bot to make an idle game more idle.